Ife-Stephen/AI-Email-Outreach-Lead-Nurturer/README.md

-# AI Social Media Post Creator 📱
+# Social Media Post Creator Agent 📱
 Helps businesses and marketers create platform-optimized social media posts without hiring a full-time content team.

 ## What it does